ossd-s23/project-evaluation/jupyter_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

-This projects looks like very friendly to begineers.
-They have really easy detail instructions for starting contributing to this project and has tag for "good first issue" so that beginner can try their first issue with easy problems
+This projects kinda looks friendly to begineers.
+They have all instructions from setting up a development install to how to contribute the project.
+They do have tag "good first issue", but there are only 3.
+Therefore, community itself is pretty friendly for beginners, but I am not sure there are issues that beginner can try out their first contributing.

 __Do the maintainers respond helpfully to questions in issues?__